 A local partnership approach

 From their source in the mountains to the coast, rivers run through many different landscapes including native vegetation, farming, horticulture, forestry and urban areas.
-All these activities and land use affect the river, and need to be considered in its restoration.
+All these activities and land uses affect a river and need to be considered in its restoration.

-Local iwi, hapū and whānau are our treaty partners for Ngā Awa and are involved in all aspects of the restoration.
+Local iwi, hapū and whānau are our principal partners for Ngā Awa and are involved in all aspects of the restoration.
 We are also working with regional councils, landowners, businesses, community groups, Fish & Game, the Ministry for the Environment and other agencies.